jwillinghalpern/fm-mock/README.md

 Open FMMock.fmp12.
 This webviewer runs the same html code, but index.css has been inlined in a `<style>` tag and the last `<script>` block (the one that loads the mock scripts) has been disabled.
 With that code disabled, the JS uses the default FileMaker.PerformScript and calls real FM scripts.

+Run `npm run example-multi` to see how it works in a multi-file environment.
+Look at `./exampl/multi-file/*` to see how this works.

 ## Usage

 ### Import